You are here

 What are the unique responsibilities of the Coordinating Center and the Data Analysis Center?

-- Data Analysis Center [RFA-OD-16-005]: responsible for developing and applying novel analytic methods for combining and analyzing existing and new longitudinal data from disparate extant cohorts, and for conducting multi-level analyses on pooled consortium data to address the impact of early life exposures on childhood health outcomes.
+- Data Analysis Center [RFA-OD-16-005]: responsible for developing and applying novel analytic methods for combining and analyzing existing and new longitudinal data from disparate extant cohorts, maintaining a data management system, data validation and quality control, and conducting multi-level analyses on pooled consortium data to address the impact of early life exposures on childhood health outcomes.

 To whom should the letter(s) of intent be sent and by when?